 Dealing with suppliers in a foreign country often involves a steep learning curve.
 You might be dealing with people who don't speak the same language as you, and whose culture and values differ from yours.
-The potential for misunderstanding and miscommunication is much greater than when dealing with local suppliers.
+The potential for misunderstanding and miscommunication is much higher than when dealing with local suppliers.

 Before you sign an import order, you'll need to understand the trading terms used by importers and exporters, and you'll need to be sure that both parties have the same understanding of these terms.

-To get to grips with terms like EX (ex-works or ex-factory, warehouse, or plantation), FAS (Free Alongside Ship), and FOB (Free on Board) is not as difficult as it might first seem.
+Getting to grips with terms like EX (ex-works or ex-factory, warehouse, or plantation), FAS (Free Alongside Ship), and FOB (Free on Board) is not as difficult as it might first seem.
 The International Chamber of Commerce has developed standardized rules for the interpretation of trade terms called Incoterms.